PoCInnovation/Pool2023/Software/day05/Flutter/README.md

 ## Step 1 - Getting started

+Now that you're warmed up, let's start to develop our music app 🔥

 You can open the `main.dart` file located in the `lib` folder and delete everything in it.

-Once the file is empty in the `lib` folder, reproduce the same architecture as the diagram below:
+Once the file is empty, reproduce the same architecture as the diagram below in the `lib` folder:

 ```
 lib/